itayke/solaredge-emporia-autocharge/README.md

 7. Click Save.
 8. Copy the API key and Site ID.

-Note: This is a v1 API key which may change in the future
+Note: This is a v1 API key which may change in the future.

 ## Usage
 To see the available command line arguments, run the script with the `help` flag: